veereshhalagegowda/platformDocumentation/1.0.0/Templates/neutrinos-login-template.md

 5. Click on the newly created app.
 6. Run the "Initialize" task.
 7. Run the "Live view" task.
-8. Now, login form can be seen at http://localhost:4200 in the browser.
+8. Now, the login form can be seen at http://localhost:4200 in the browser.

 ### Example
 1. After opening the "Neutrinos Studios", click on the "Create App" icon.